-I’ve written many times before about science and what is called the philosophy of science, that is the rules of science, the scientific method and assumptions that scientists make when they do experiments.
+I’ve written many times before about science and what is called the philosophy of science.
+That is, the rules of science, the scientific method and the assumptions that scientists make when they do experiments.
 Nowadays an understanding of real science is becoming more and more important as ‘science’ (or what is referred to as science) is underpinning government policy and used as a basis to justify mass vaccinations, lockdowns and the curtailing of freedom across the world.

 There is an alternative view.
-That is, if we’ve made our minds up about something we shouldn’t waste time in questioning in it because it distracts us from moving forwards, that is, in building on what we ‘know to be true’.
+If we’ve made our minds up about something we shouldn’t waste time in questioning it because it distracts us from moving forwards and in building on what we ‘know to be true’.
 In scientific circles there are two mantras that are recited to support this view.

 Occam’s razor which says in principle that you shouldn’t make more assumptions than are necessary.
 In fact it is used to preserve the principle that if you can explain something with knowledge you already have, don’t attempt to explain it by making assumptions that you don’t know.